SwapStation/swapstation-contracts/contracts/near/README.md

 ```
 *View packages/contract-nft/README.md for explanation of each steps.*

-2. Build and deploy the Exchange Contract
+2. Build and deploy the SwapStation Contract
 ```
 From the project root folder:
-> cd packages/contract-exchange
+> cd packages/swapstation-contract
 > yarn
 > yarn deploy:dev
 ```

 #### Interacting With the Contracts

+Note: Refer to /scripts folder for examples

 Example calls: